Header menu logo Euclid

 Returns: float * float * float

 The quaternion expresses a relationship between two coordinate frames, A and B say.
 Returns the EulerAngles in Degrees: Alpha, Beta, Gamma.
-This relationship, if expressed using Euler angles, is as follows: 1) Rotate Frame A about its Z-axis by angle Gamma; 2) Rotate the resulting frame about its (new) Y-axis by angle Beta; 3) Rotate the resulting frame about its (new) X-axis by angle Alpha, to arrive at frame B. Returns the angels in Degrees as triple.
-For rotating first round the axis Z then local Y and finally local X. see Quaternion.createFromEulerZYX(z, y, x)
+This relationship, if expressed using Euler angles, is as follows: 1) Rotate Frame A about its Z-axis by angle Gamma; 2) Rotate the resulting frame about its (new) Y-axis by angle Beta; 3) Rotate the resulting frame about its (new) X-axis by angle Alpha, to arrive at frame B. Returns the angles in Degrees as triple.
+For rotating first around the axis Z then local Y and finally local X. Note: This conversion may encounter gimbal lock issues when Beta is near ±90°. see Quaternion.createFromEulerZYX(z, y, x)

 q : Quaternion